Car Insurance After Death of Owner: How to Handle Deceased Policyholder's Policy

 Does car insurance automatically end when the policyholder dies?

 No, car insurance does not automatically cancel upon the policyholder's death.
-The policy typically remains active for a grace period — often around 30 days — while the family or estate handles affairs.
+The policy typically remains active for a grace period — commonly 30 to 90 days depending on the insurer and state — while the family or estate handles affairs.
 However, the insurer must be notified promptly.
 Failure to update the policy could create legal complications, especially if an unlisted driver operates the vehicle.

 Can a family member drive the deceased's car while the estate is being settled?